aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 by doing, for instance, `DISCARD "$rho < 1e-7"` to remove the critical points with density lower than 1e-7.
 The arithmetic expression can involve any number of fields, not just the reference field.

+Another way to filter out CPs is the optional TYPES keyword.
+The TYPES keyword accepts a single word as argument, composed of any combination of the letters "n", "b", "r", and "c".
+Each letter corresponds to a CP type (nucleus, bond, ring, cage).
+If the TYPES keyword is given, find only CPs of the types given by the following word.
+For instance, "TYPES br" means "find only bonds and rings".

 If DRY (dry run) is used, then the seeding is done but the actual CP search is skipped.
 This is useful to examine the seed placement (in